wanghaisheng/responsive-landing-page-starter/content/blog/en/create-websocket-server-spring-boot-dr.md

 WebSocket messages can be both text and binary.
 You're going to create a handler that can handle both of these messages.

-Create a new class called `WebSocketHandler` which extends `AbstractWebSocketHandler` in the `com.example.demo` package. `AbstractWebSocketHandler` requires you to implement two methods, `handleTextMessage` and `handleBinaryMessage` which are called when a new text or binary message are received.
+Create a new class called `WebSocketHandler` which extends `AbstractWebSocketHandler` in the `com.example.websocketdemo` package. `AbstractWebSocketHandler` requires you to implement two methods, `handleTextMessage` and `handleBinaryMessage` which are called when a new text or binary message are received.

 For demonstration purposes, you're going to create an echo server which will echo the message received back to the sender.